siqb/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image5]

-I did not repeat this process on track two in order to get more data points.
-I found the data I collected from track 1 to be sufficient.
+I did **not** repeat this process on track two in order to get more data points.
+I found the data I collected from track 1 to be sufficient for the purpose of driving a lap around track 1.
 To expand the data set, I repeated some augmentation techniques from Lab 2. lsAfter the collection process, I had many data points.
 I then preprocessed this data by running it through a short pipeline:

 ##### CNN Training